- Search The Registry

 - My Account

 *This date marks the birth of Maxine Waters in 1938.
-She is an African American politician and activist.
+She is a Black politician and activist.

-Considered one of the most powerful women in politics today, she has a reputation of being an outspoken advocate for women, children, people of color and poor people.
+In the 21st century, considered one of the most powerful women in politics, she has a reputation of being an outspoken advocate for women, children, non-white people and poor people.
 Waters lives in Los Angeles and is married to Sidney Williams, former U. S. Ambassador to the Commonwealth of the Bahamas.
 They have two adult children, Karen and Edward.

 Black Americans In Congress 1870-1989.

 Bruce A. Ragsdale & Joel D. Treese